 “I FED MY YOUNGEST (ONLY A FEW WEEKS OLD) A BOTTLE IN THE MIDDLE OF THE NIGHT AND TOTALLY FORGOT TO PUT THE LID WITH THE NIPPLE ON.
 I POURED TWO OUNCES OF WARM FORMULA ALL OVER HIS FACE AND MYSELF.”

-You will misplace everything… possibly even your baby!
+If you’ve lost enough sleep, you will misplace everything… possibly even your baby!

 Lindsay, a mom of two, remembers,